EmulatorJS/emulatorjs.org/src/docs4devs/Control Mapping.md

 `value2`: The default mapping for a connectable controller.

-For Keyboards, get the keycode event of the default key you want to choose.
-[This tool](https://www.toptal.com/developers/keycode) can tell you the keycode.
+For Keyboards, get the `event.key` property of the default key you want to choose.
+[This tool](https://www.toptal.com/developers/keycode) can tell you the key name.

 For Controllers, the keycode is unique to the controller being used.
 You can use the control setting screen to find what the code is for your controller.